influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/query_language/math_operators.md

 SELECT * FROM "mult" WHERE "A" * "B" <= 80
 ```

-Multiplication distributes across other operators
+Multiplication distributes across other operators.

 ```sql
 SELECT 10 * ("A" + "B" + "C") FROM "mult"